 - 1 tsp.
 Baking soda

-- Place water, piloncillo, cinnamon, clove, and star anise in a medium sauce pot set to medium heat.
+- Place water, piloncillo, cinnamon, clove, and star anise in a medium saucepot set to medium heat.
 Simmer slowly and stir until the piloncillo dissolves.
-Remove from heat and let cool.
+Continue to simmer until the mixture has the consistency of natural maple syrup.
+Remove from heat and let cool slightly.
+Strain.
+(For this recipe we will only be using 1/2 cup of the piloncillo syrup.
+You can save the rest to use later.)

-- In a large bowl, combine the whole wheat and all purpose flours, baking powder, baking soda, and salt.
+- In a large bowl, combine the whole wheat and all-purpose flours, baking powder, and baking soda.

 - Pour the wet ingredients into the bowl with the dry ingredients and mix with a wooden spoon until the dough begin to comes together.

-- Cover in plastic wrap and place in the fridge for an hour or in the freezer for 30 min.
+- Cover in plastic wrap and place in the fridge for 30 - 1 hour.

 - Preheat oven to 350F.